susangfink/site/_posts/2026-01-22-pouring-with-intention.md

 This kind of organizing would normally frustrate me—especially when it means discovering bags of stale tortilla chips.
 But today, I chose to notice the blessings in each pour instead.

-Even in the smallest, most ordinary tasks, there are moments where we can feel God’s presence and be reminded that He is with us.
+Even in the smallest, most ordinary tasks, there are moments where we can feel God’s presence.
+He is with us, always pouring into our hearts.